-In a continuing effort to make the proposal review process transparent, the 2019 proposal reviewers will use the following in their evaluations:
+In reviewing proposals, the 2020 proposal reviewers will use the following criteria for success in their evaluations:

 - Follow the proposal format.

-- Be as specific and clear as possible about the focus and purpose of your proposals, and provide only the information requested.
-The intense reviewing procedure makes supplemental material a hindrance.
+- Be as specific and clear as possible about the focus and purpose of your proposal, and provide only the information requested.
+The volume of proposals to review makes supplemental material difficult to manage.

 - Notify NCTE immediately (1-800-369-6283 or firstname.lastname@example.org) of address changes.

-- Official invitations will be sent by late August to persons whose proposals have been accepted.
+- Expect official invitations to be sent by late August to those whose proposals have been accepted.